The Simpsons season 16

-The sixteenth season of the American animated television series The Simpsons began on Sunday, November 7, 2004 and contained 21 episodes, beginning with Treehouse of Horror XV.
+The sixteenth season of the American animated sitcom The Simpsons aired on Fox between November 7, 2004 and May 15, 2005.
+It contained 21 episodes, beginning with Treehouse of Horror XV.
+The season was produced by Gracie Films and 20th Century Fox Television.
+Executive producer Al Jean remained the showrunner.
 The season contains six hold-over episodes from the season 15 (FABF) production line.
 Season 16 was released on DVD and Blu-ray in Region 1 on December 3, 2013, Region 2 on December 2, 2013, and Region 4 on December 11, 2013.